 Anyone who knows me will tell you I enjoy comedy.
 Jesse Duplantis and Kenneth Copeland get me laughing with some of their preaching stories.
 Worship leader Roy Fields would make a great stand-up comedian with his impersonations of fellow ministers.
 In my monthly newsletter, I used to publish jokes in a “Holy Humor” column.
 Nowadays, I usually share a “Friday Funny” on Facebook and Twitter.
 As Proverbs 17:22 says, “A merry heart does good, like medicine…”

-However, Christians should avoid humorous materials that contain profanity and conjure up pornographic images.
+However, Christians should avoid humorous materials that contain profanity and conjure up immoral images.
 Colossians 3:8 says, “But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.”
 The next verse goes on to say, “Do not lie to one another, since you have put off the old man with his deeds.”
-It grieves me to see believers share misleading news stories on their social media pages.
+It grieves me to see believers share misleading news stories on their social media pages even if it's meant to be a joke.
 One source of that is Babylon Bee, a satirical website often compared to The Onion.

 A minister I know recently posted on Facebook a Babylon Bee article claiming: “Bernie Sanders Praises China For Eradicating Poverty By Killing All The Poor People.”
 I wrote a response pointing out this is fake news.
 My friend removed my comment and added, “I do not care if this site is satirical.”
 While I appreciate his desire to expose the dangers of socialism, spreading lies about a politician is not the solution.
 Jesus said it’s the truth that makes us free (John 8:32).
 It would be better to share writings with documented proof like Rodney Howard-Browne’s latest book “Socialism Under the Microscope.”

 In August 2017, Babylon Bee published an article that included the following paragraph…